-But there’s another aspect of DEI that managers need to address: the diversity learning curve, which is often further complicated by perceived “common sense.”
+But there’s another aspect of DEI that managers need to address: the diversity learning curve, in which people learn they fundamentally think differently.
+This is often complicated by perceived “common sense.”

-Assuming diverse members will effortlessly vault over any personality conflicts, cultural barriers, or other differences is naïve, at best.
+Assuming all members of a team will effortlessly vault over any personality conflicts, cultural barriers, or diversity of thought is naïve, at best.
 And managers who expect those problems to work themselves out naturally are also in for a harsh reality check.
-In fact, managers should be the heralds of ensuring that diverse members are treated with equity and that the company is achieving those coveted DEI benefits.
+In fact, managers should be the heralds of ensuring that diverse members are treated with equity, and that the company is achieving those coveted DEI benefits.

 4 Steps to Achieve “Awkwardness Immunity” and Overcome “Common Sense”

 We often hear that diversity is easier said than done.
 Then how do we do the “do” part?

 Critical thinking and problem-solving techniques tell us to start with the conclusion first.
 That means the skill you need to manage teams with diversity is immunity to awkwardness.
 Below are the steps to achieve that immunity.